 If you do not already have NuGet installed, you can download and install it from here .

-To install the Pro SDK using NuGet, follow these steps:
+To install the Pro SDK with NuGet in Visual Studio (2017), follow these steps:

 Visit our download site for the Pro SDK , and download the latest version of the Tobii Pro SDK .NET Binding.
 The package includes all files you will need to develop an application that communicates with a Tobii Pro eye tracker.
 Extract the files and put them where you usually keep your development files.